 Second and Third Trimesters – a craving for sour tasting foods like pickles (that helps women to get a diverse diet later on in her pregnancy); urges for sweet and sour foods make fruits a favorite craving for pregnant women.

 Unusual cravings are known as the “pica” phenomenon.
-These are cravings for inedible substances such as dirt, chalk, laundry powder and dirt, etc..
+These are cravings for inedible substances such as dirt, chalk, laundry powder, etc..

-Pica is reported to be a indication of an underlying physical or psychological illness.
+Pica is reported to be a indication of wildlife control fort lauderdale fl an underlying physical or psychological illness.
 If you develop a craving like this, resist it and award yourself using an ice cream, a bar of chocolate or a piece of cake.
-Inform yourself that the craving will pass and to not stress yourself about it.
-You will not give in since this would mean psychological problems for your kid, impaired hearing and low motor skills development.
+Tell yourself that the craving will pass and to not stress yourself about it.
+You will not give in since this would mean psychological problems for your kid, impaired hearing and low motor skills.

 Ice cream – choose to get a nice cold fruit smoothie, non-fat frozen yogurt, sherbet/sorbet or popsicle;